voschezang/coding-handbook/collaboration/labour.md

 # Labour

 This document presents a liberal taxonomy of labour, work and management.
 It is inspired by from various fields, for example [systems science](https://en.wikipedia.org/wiki/Systems_science) and [business administration](https://en.wikipedia.org/wiki/Business_administration).
-Labour can be defined as ([src](https://en.wikipedia.org/wiki/Work_(human_activity))):

-> Labour is human activity directed at meeting necessities for self-preservation and the reproduction of the species.
-Because these needs cannot be satisfied once and for all, labour never really reaches an end [...] a futile but necessary activity.

-This contrasts with *work*, which has a clearly defined beginning and end.
-This [instrumental](https://en.wikipedia.org/wiki/Instrumentalism) property creates a bias towards purposefulness.
 [Product management](../management/product-management.md) often focusses on delivering value to a customer.
 The interests of employees, citizens and climate should also be taken into account.

 [toc]